 Event enquiries contact – Uncle Kevin McKenny – 0408253156

-Divisions: Multiple division entry is permitted in Open, Women’s, Junior.
+NOTE: Multiple division entry is permitted in Open, Women’s, Junior.

-The event is set to again offer Australia’s biggest purse for an Indigenous surfing competition, offering a total prize money pool of $22,000 for male and female Indigenous surfers.
+The event is set to again offer Australia’s biggest purse for an Indigenous surfing competition, offering a total prize money pool of $24,000 for male and female Indigenous surfers.
 This event remains the richest indigenous surfing contest in world and is an important part of the Surfest festival.

-Surfest organiser Warren Smith said, “After witnessing some outstanding surfing in excellent conditions in 2019 Surfest is again very proud to present the Wandiyali Indigenous Classic.
+Surfest organiser Warren Smith said, “After witnessing some outstanding surfing in excellent conditions in 2020 Surfest is again very proud to present the Wandiyali Indigenous Classic.
 To see the event grow over the years to now have four divisions is a testament to the events popularity.
 The surfing is of the highest level and the support from the community is great to see.”

-Co founder and CEO of Wandiyali ATSI Steve Kilroy said; “Wandiyali is beyond excited for the 2020 Wandiyali Indigenous Classic.
+Co-founder and CEO of Wandiyali ATSI Steve Kilroy said; “Wandiyali is beyond excited for the 2022 Wandiyali Indigenous Classic.
 We will build on the recent success of moving the event to a weekend format for the past two years.

 For us here at Wandiyali, and for the surfers in the events, it is all about showcasing Indigenous talent in different ways.
 The Wandiyali Classic is a great way for mob to catch up, connect and show off their talents.

-The 2020 Wandiyali Indigenous Classic will showcase to a wide audience the very best Indigenous surfers in the land as well as plenty of on and off shore activities.”
+The 2022 Wandiyali Indigenous Classic will showcase to a wide audience the very best Indigenous surfers in the land as well as plenty of on and off shore activities.”